tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <figcaption>Any keys you press appear in the Console, although some will appear to not register (e.g. arrow keys).</figcaption>
 </figure>

 For now, though, we will use `w` for moving up.
 One approach is to place a [`keyPressed`](https://py.processing.org/reference/keyPressed_var.html) system variable inside of the `draw` loop; this will return `True` when something is pressed.
-Instead, though, we'll employ a [`keyPressed()`](https://py.processing.org/reference/keyPressed.html) listener function.
+Instead, though, we'll employ a [`keyPressed()`](https://py.processing.org/reference/keyPressed.html) event function.
 Add the following code the bottom of your working file:

 {% highlight py %}
 def keyPressed():